- JDUniversity of Chicago74

 - BAUniversity of Pennsylvania71

-Mark has a diverse national trial and appellate practice, including health care fraud and abuse, health care litigation, controversies involving financial institutions, antitrust, environmental, employment, securities, class actions, construction, professional malpractice, governmental, administrative, general business, and white-collar criminal defense cases.
-Mark is a Fellow of the American College of Trial Lawyers.
+Aronchick has a diverse national trial and appellate practice, including health care fraud and abuse, health care litigation, controversies involving financial institutions, antitrust, environmental, employment, securities, class actions, construction, professional malpractice, governmental, administrative, general business, and white-collar criminal defense cases.
+He is a Fellow of the American College of Trial Lawyers.